ajohn226/ToDoApp/README.md

 # ToDoApp
-A Little sum to help with productivity
+A Little sum to help with productivity .

+I made this so I can have this page be displayed every morning as I'm obssesed with efficiency.